-Beyond Earth, I envision a utopian future powered by innovations in technology that will enrich our lives in ways we didn’t think possible.
-That said, I wonder how civilisation will adapt to prevent future planets colonised from experiencing the effects of Climate Change seen here on Earth today.
+Beyond Earth, I wonder how civilisation will adapt to prevent future planets colonised from experiencing the effects of Climate Change seen here on Earth today.

 In my opinion, some of the biggest factors contributing to Climate Change include:

-- Consumerism leading to a waste and pollution epidemic
+- Global Consumerism leading to a waste and pollution epidemic

 - Energy demands outstripping supply for an always-on planet